 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Mediterranean Salad Dressing would be a good choice to get you to eat your greens for any phase of the original South Beach Diet or any low-carb eating plan.
+This Mediterranean Salad Dressing would be a good choice to get you to eat your greens, and it’s perfect for any low-carb or Keto eating plan or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: